 Second, give your dopamine system a break and let it recover.
 Learn more about arousal addiction.
 Stop these addictive behaviors that can numb you even if you’re not afraid of getting hurt.

 I’ve said it twice and I’ll say it again and again: “The walls that are keeping away the disappointment also keep away happiness.” –Jim Rohn.

-- How to Be Confident: 25 In-depth Tips That do Work
+- How to Be Confident: 25 Professional Tips That Really Work

 - 5 Psychological Forces to Turn Your Life Around